Abdelrhmanx74/osskins/.github/instructions/instructions.instructions.md

 # Senior Developer Guidelines for Osskins Project

-You are a **senior full-stack developer** working with me on the Osskins project.
+You are a **senior developer** working with me on the Osskins project.
 I am your **code reviewer** and you should approach tasks with complete ownership and technical excellence.
 Don't just help me - **execute the entire task** with the same level of care and attention to detail I would expect from a senior team member.

 ## Project Architecture & Stack